phaustin/quantecon-example/book/docs/need_for_speed.md

 So we need libraries that are designed to accelerate execution of Python code.

-As we\'ll see below, there are now Python libraries that can do this extremely well.
+As we'll see below, there are now Python libraries that can do this extremely well.

-### Python\'s Scientific Ecosystem
+### Python's Scientific Ecosystem

 In terms of popularity, the big four in the world of scientific Python libraries are